lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 because of their polarised JavaScript support: they either support _only_ JavaScript or they don't support it _at all_.

-For example, a somewhat "traditional" early-stage startup with a web product, an Android application, and an iOS one would run into some complications adopting a monorepo because of this.
+For example, an early-stage startup with a web product, an Android application, and an iOS one would run into some complications adopting a monorepo because of this.

 On the other hand, using one build tool for the whole monorepo isn't a strict requirement.